chrisx8/infra/roles/app/jellyfin/README.md

 # TinyNET Ansible Role: `app/jellyfin`

-This role installs a Jellyfin server.
+This role installs a Jellyfin server with Podman.

 Notes:

-- SELinux will be **Disabled**
-- The latest Jellyfin will be installed with the official RPM
+- The latest Jellyfin container will be installed with Podman

 Required facts: `distribution`

-Supported OS: RHEL-based Linux system, version 9
+Supported OS: RHEL-based Linux system with Podman